cloudfoundry/docs-deploying-cf/vcloud/deploy_cf.html.md

 ---
-title: Deploying Cloud Foundry with Micro BOSH or BOSH
+title: Deploying Cloud Foundry with MicroBOSH or BOSH
 ---

-This guide describes the process for deploying Cloud Foundry to a vCloud environment using Micro BOSH or distributed BOSH.
-To keep it simple, the rest of this document will simply call it BOSH.
+This topic describes the process for deploying Cloud Foundry to a vCloud environment using MicroBOSH or BOSH.

 All of the commands below should be run from the jump box, in the `~/deployments` directory we created earlier.